AdobeDocs/campaign-classic.en/help/delivery/using/personalization-fields.md

 ![](assets/persotab_addobjects.png){zoomable="yes"}

-You can select there the object schema you need, and you can add your Javascript code using those data, which will be executed during the analysis phase.
+You can select there the object schema that you need, then you can use those data inside your Javascript code, which will be executed during the delivery preparation.

 ![](assets/persotab_addobjects_articles.png){zoomable="yes"}